 eftpos is working across the industry to enable eftpos payments on a range of mobile handsets, using various technology solutions.

 Enjoy the convenience and security of Apple Pay with eftpos.

-Apple Pay with eftpos is now available for ANZ Access and Access Advantage customers, Suncorp eftpos Card and Visa Debit Card customers, and eftpos cardholders from six Cuscal sponsored credit unions and banks: CUA, Geelong Bank, Nexus Mutual, People’s Choice Credit Union, SCU More Generous Banking, and Woolworths Employees Credit Union.
+Apple Pay with eftpos is now available for ANZ Access and Access Advantage customers, Suncorp eftpos Card and Visa Debit Card customers, St.George, Bank of Melbourne and BankSA Visa Debit and eftpos card customers, and eftpos cardholders from six Cuscal sponsored credit unions and banks: CUA, Geelong Bank, Nexus Mutual, People’s Choice Credit Union, SCU More Generous Banking, and Woolworths Employees Credit Union.